oneapi-src/oneTBB/doc/main/tbb_userguide/Linux_OS.rst

 * ``<arch>`` - ``ia32`` or ``intel64``

-   ..note:: Starting with oneTBB 2022.0, 32-bit binaries are supported only by the open-source version of the library.
+   .. note:: Starting with oneTBB 2022.0, 32-bit binaries are supported only by the open-source version of the library.

 * ``<lib>`` - ``libtbb``, ``libtbbmalloc``, ``libtbbmalloc_proxy`` or ``libtbbbind``
 * ``<variant>`` - ``_debug`` or empty